Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Q. Can foreigners wear a furisode?

 Absolutely!
 Many kimono rental shops in Kyoto, Tokyo, and other cities offer furisode for visitors.
-There’s no restriction — wearing one is a wonderful way to experience Japanese culture.
-Just make sure to follow the basics: left side over right, and let the staff help you with the obi!
+Wearing one is a wonderful way to experience Japanese culture.
+Just make sure: left side over right!

 Q. How much does a furisode kimono cost?